xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 image: TODO
 ---

-# How I accidentally optimized the parsing in IntelliJ-AWK
+# The story of one parser grammar refactoring in IntelliJ-AWK

 _TODO 2023_